 The earliest serial encoders will only support the legacy protocol and 4-wire connections.
 Some newer encoders support both legacy and High Speed protocols and connections, while the newest encoders may only support the High Speed protocol and 2-wire connection.
 Unfortunately, Fanuc does not make it clear as to what protocol or connection is being used going by the encoder model label alone.
+Some encoders are compatible with both test cables.

 In general, if you find that our standard TI-5047 cable does not allow you to test a specific Fanuc encoder model, please try the new TI-5750 cable with the new High Speed encoder options before determining that you have a faulty encoder.
 We have added several new High Speed Fanuc selections to Athena on the TI-5000JX as shown below, highlighted in green.
 If your encoder is not showing any activity while using the TI-5047 test cable, and is one of the highlighted encoder models listed below, you should try using the new TI-5750 High Speed cable first.